 The city of Gold Coast takes up an area of approximately 414 square kilometers (160 square miles).
 The population density comes to some 1,428 persons living per square kilometer (3,695 per square mile).

 Demographics of Gold Coast

 According to the most recent Australian census, the Gold Coast is a very diverse city, with many different ethical and cultural groups residing there.
-Nearly two thirds of foreign-born residents of the city come from English-speaking countries (including New Zealand, UK and South Africa).
-However, there are increasing numbers of people moving to the city from Asia, including China, Japan, the Philippines, South Korea and India.
-Nationally, there has been a shift from European to Asian migration, particularly from southern Asia and China.
+Nearly two-thirds of foreign-born residents of the city come from English-speaking countries (including New Zealand, UK, and South Africa).
+However, there are increasing numbers of people moving to the city from Asia, including China, Japan, the Philippines, South Korea, and India.
+Nationally, there has been a shift from European to Asian migration, mainly from southern Asia and China.
 The top five birth countries of foreign-born residents are New Zealand (9.2%), UK (7.1%), South Africa (1.3%), Japan (0.8%), and China (excluding SARs and Taiwan) (0.7%).

 Gold Coast is one of Australia's fastest growing regions, with its population expected to reach as many as 820,000 by 2035.
 Between 2011 and 2016, the annual growth rate was between 1.28% and 2.25%, which added approximately 2,098 to 11,614 to the overall population every year.
 The region's booming tourism industry means that there are lots of job opportunities, and so many people move here for work, which contributes to population growth.
 Even before the city was known as the Gold Coast (1958), it had experienced strong population growth.
 This growth continued throughout the 20th century, welcoming people from all over the world.